google/copybara/docs/reference.md

 <a id="git.github_pr_destination" aria-hidden="true"></a>
 ### git.github_pr_destination

-Creates changes in a new branch in the destination, that can be then used for creating a pull request.
-In the future the PR will be created automatically.
+Creates changes in a new pull request in the destination.

 `githubPrDestination git.github_pr_destination(url, destination_ref=master, skip_push=False)`